kenyrishi/Minesweeper/README.md

 # Minesweeper
-Minesweeper in Python using pygame
+Minesweeper in Python using pygame and tkinter.